AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 After this, we set our `xpos` yaw angle as `lastx` and our `ypos` pitch angle as `lasty`.
 Since that was the last time we have moved the mouse until we move it again.

 The `xoffset` and the `yoffset` are then multiplied by a sensitivity float number to slow down the movement.
-After this they are added to global yaw and pitch values which by default are -90 for yaw and 0 for pitch. -90 puts the camera pointing toward the negative z-axis (which is facing the front of the average OpenGL application since the z-axis is always pointing towards the camera object).
+After this they are added to global yaw and pitch values which by default are -90 for yaw and 0 for pitch. -90 puts the camera pointing toward the negative z-axis (which is facing the front of the average OpenGL scene since the z-axis is always pointing towards the camera object).

+Those values are then